fjbatresv/ts-serverless/README.md

 ### .editorconfig

 EditorConfig file (`editorconfig`) helps maintain consistent coding styles across different editors.
 It specifies settings such as indentation and character encoding.

-## Usage

-To get started with the project, follow these steps:

-1. Clone the repository.
-2. Install dependencies with `npm install`.
-3. Run linting with `npm run lint`.
-4. Run linting and fix with `npm run lint:fix`
-5. Execute tests with `npm run test`.
-6. Execute tests and generate coverage report with `npm run test:coverage`
-7. Execute test for SonarQube analysis with `npm run test:sonar`
-8. Execute SonarQube scan with: `npm run sonar:scan`
-9. Execute SonarQube scan and tests with: `npm run sonar:all`
-10. Run the application locally with: `serverless offline -s dev`

-Feel free to adjust configurations and scripts based on your project requirements.
-For more detailed information, refer to individual configuration files and documentation for the used tools and frameworks.